bcbrown/bookreviews/2017/README.md

 I'm a total sucker for that sort of happy happenstance, and it made an already great book even better.
-This is a book for the people who think it's really interesting what happens when you point a video camera at the television it's hooked up to, or two mirrors in front and behind you, such that you see an infinity of reflections, alternating between front and back views.
+This is a book for the people who think it's really interesting what happens when you point a video camera at the television it's hooked up to, or like experimenting with setting up two mirrors in front and behind you, such that you see an infinity of reflections, alternating between front and back views.
 It's an attempt at one definition of consciousness, based on self-referential patterns.

 Written by the author of Godel, Escher, Bach, in many ways this is a sequel, 20+ years later.
-It's completely nontechnical, and accessible to anyone with an intellectual curiousity into what it means to be concsious.
+It's completely nontechnical, and accessible to anyone with an intellectual curiousity into what it means to be conscious.

 ### Mind And Nature
 Gregory Bateson is perhaps the most thought-provoking writer I've encountered.
-If I was to be stuck on a desert island with just one book, this book could be in my top five.
+If I was to be stuck on a desert island with a few books, this book could be in my top five.
 He has a knack for making incredibly profound, original insights appear obvious and intuitive.
 The first half of this book should be required reading at the high school senior or college freshman level.
 The